Tom Hicks

-Thomas Ollis Hicks Sr. (born February 7, 1946), is an American private equity investor and sports team owner living in Dallas, Texas.
+Thomas Ollis Hicks Sr. (born February 7, 1946) is an American private equity investor and sports team owner living in Dallas, Texas.
 Forbes magazine estimated Hicks' wealth at $1 billion in 2009, but it dropped to $700 million in 2010.
 Hicks co-founded the investment firm, Hicks, Muse, Tate & Furst, previously owned 50% of the English football club Liverpool F.C., and is chairman of Hicks Holdings LLC, which owns and operates Hicks Sports Group, the company that formerly owned the Texas Rangers, the Dallas Stars, and the Mesquite Championship Rodeo.
 In 2010, Hicks was forced to sell the Rangers and Liverpool to satisfy his creditors, and the Stars went into bankruptcy the following year.

 Biography

-The son of a Texas radio station owner, Hicks was born in Port Arthur, Texas, and graduated from Thomas Jefferson High School, in Port Arthur, in 1964.
+The son of a Texas radio station owner, Hicks was born on February 7, 1946, in Port Arthur, Texas, and graduated from Thomas Jefferson High School, in 1964.
 Hicks received his bachelor's degree in finance from the University of Texas in 1968, and received his MBA from the University of Southern California in 1970.
 He is a member of the Sigma Phi Epsilon social fraternity.

 Hicks became interested in leveraged buyouts as a member of First National Bank of Dallas's venture capital group.
 Hicks and Robert Haas formed Hicks & Haas in 1984.
 The next year that firm bought Hicks Communications, a radio outfit run by Hicks' brother Steven – the first of several media companies bought or created by the buyout firm that involved Steven (Capstar, Chancellor, and AMFM).

-Hicks & Haas' in the mid-1980s bought several soft drink makers, including Dr Pepper and 7 Up.
+In the mid-1980s, Hicks & Haas bought several soft drink makers, including Dr Pepper and 7 Up.
 The firm took Dr Pepper/7 Up public just 18 months after merging the two companies.
 In all, Hicks & Haas turned $88 million of investor funding into $1.3 billion.
 The pair went their separate ways in May 1989.
 He wanted to raise large pools to invest, while Haas preferred to work with investors deal by deal.

 In 1989, Hicks co-founded the investment firm, Hicks, Muse, Tate & Furst with former Prudential Securities banker John Muse.
 The firm raised $250 million, with early investments including a life insurance company, Life Partners Group (bought in 1990 and sold in 1996).
 In 1991, Morgan Stanley's Charles Tate and First Boston's Jack Furst became partners.
 Hicks was chairman from 1989 to 2004, Hicks Muse raised $12 billion of private equity funds, consummated over $50 billion of leveraged acquisitions, and grew to become one of the largest private investment firms in the country.